Standing Committees

 • Relevance and social impact

-These dimensions constitute the general framework in which the researchers involved can initiate joint research activities, organise workshops and conferences and prepare publications.
+These dimensions provide a framework through which members can initiate joint research activities, organise workshops and conferences, and develop publications.

-DIVCULT builds on previous work carried out in the IMISCOE Standing Committee on Popular Art, Diversity and Cultural Policies in Post-Migration Urban Settings (POPADIVCIT) founded in 2010.
-POPADIVCIT focussed on the political and institutional framework of immigrant artistic activities, the social relations between all actors involved as well as on their impact in particular in terms of political participation and mobilisation.
-The work has resulted in several special issues of journals.
+DIVCULT builds on work carried out in the former IMISCOE Standing Committee on Popular Art, Diversity and Cultural Policies in Post-Migration Urban Settings (POPADIVCIT), founded in 2010.
+POPADIVCIT focused on the political and institutional frameworks of immigrant artistic activities, the social relations among the actors involved, and their impact, particularly in terms of political participation and mobilisation.
+The work resulted in several journal special issues.

-For further information on DIVCULT activities, you can contact Elsa Mescoli (Assistant Coordinator) at the following address: This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+For further information on DIVCULT activities, please contact Irene (Assistant Coordinator) at: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

-The application document describing the aims and functioning of our Standing Committe is available default here(210 KB) .
+The application document describing the aims and functioning of our Standing Committee is available default here(210 KB) .

 Names of coordinators